 ** A green street is designed to prioritise bike riding and other active transport, while also permitting motor vehicles to use the space.

-Please note that you are not permitted to ride an e-scooter on main roads or streets in the Brisbane CBD.
+E-mobility devices can only be used on local streets with speed limits of 50km/hr or less and no line markings.
+You are not permitted to ride an e-scooter on main roads or streets in the Brisbane CBD.

 Cycling Brisbane runs regular workshops where you can learn more about e-bikes, and try one as part of a guided ride.
 Book your free workshop (e-bike costs $10 to borrow).